r4plh/my-nlp-basics/Embeddings Techniques/TF-IDF/README.md

 Sentence 2 Vector - [0, 0.044, 0.044, 0, 0, 0, 0, 0, 0, 0]

 Sentence 3 Vector - [0, 0, 0, 0, 0, 0, 0.095, 0.095, 0.095, 0.095]

+The above embeddings are calculated by mathematical calculations , however which is different from tf-idf used by sk-learn library , it adds smoothening term too.
+In practical implementations like sklearn's TfidfVectorizer, a smoothing term is added to the denominator to prevent division by zero and to handle other numerical stability issues